London Interbank Offered Rate Information

-Following the FCA’s announcement about the transition away from LIBOR, the Alternative Reference Rate Committee or “ARRC” (a public-private working group convened by the U.S. Federal Reserve) recommended the Secured Overnight Financing Rate or “SOFR” as a replacement for LIBOR in the U.S. There is no requirement to adopt SOFR, but the vast majority of banks and other market participants in the U.S. are expected to rely on SOFR as a replacement for LIBOR.
+The Alternative Reference Rate Committee or “ARRC” (a public-private working group convened by the U.S. Federal Reserve) recommended the Secured Overnight Financing Rate or “SOFR” as a replacement for LIBOR in the U.S. There is no requirement to adopt SOFR, but many banks and other market participants in the U.S. are expected to rely on a version of SOFR as a replacement for LIBOR.
 This may include Term SOFR, 30-Day Average SOFR, Daily Simple SOFR or Compounded SOFR (among other variations on SOFR).

 What Do I Need To Know About SOFR?

 SOFR is a broad measure of the cost of borrowing cash overnight, collateralized by U.S. Treasury securities in the repurchase (repo) market.
-SOFR differs from LIBOR in a number of ways, including that SOFR is a secured rate (LIBOR is unsecured), it is a compounded overnight rate (LIBOR is a term rate), and the two rates are based on entirely different markets.
-Because of this, when LIBOR is replaced by SOFR, banks and clients will make a mathematical adjustment, published by Bloomberg, to account for the fact that these two benchmarks are based on different metrics.
+SOFR differs from LIBOR in several ways, including that SOFR is a secured rate (LIBOR is unsecured), it is a compounded overnight rate (LIBOR is a term rate), and the two rates are based on entirely different markets.
+Term SOFR, referenced above, is intended to look more like LIBOR in that it is a forward-looking term rate for any given interest period, and it is published by the CME Group and recommended by the ARRC.

 How Will Replacing LIBOR Actually Work?